vizrex/laravel-db-utils/README.md

 The following packages are used as dependencies:
 - Laravel Dotenv Editor (https://github.com/JackieDo/Laravel-Dotenv-Editor)
 - Laravel Dropbox Driver (https://github.com/benjamincrozat/laravel-dropbox-driver)
-- Flysystem Adapter for Google Drive (https://github.com/nao-pon/flysystem-google-drive)
+- Filesystem Adapter for Google Drive (https://github.com/nao-pon/flysystem-google-drive)

 # Configuration
 - Publish the configuration using command `php artisan vendor:publish --provider='Vizrex\LaravelDbUtils\LaravelDbUtilsProvider'`
-- This will publish 'dbutils.php' to `config/`
+- This will publish `dbutils.php` to `config/`
-- In `dbutils.php`, you can set default behavior for included command line utilities.
+- In `dbutils.php`, you can set default behaviour for included command line utilities.
 - Add the following sections in `disks` array in your `config/filesystems`